FAQS

 What co-curricular organizations are available?

-Society activities include professional development workshops; social activities; and service to the profession, to the College, and to the University community.
+Society activities include professional development workshops, social activities, and service to the profession, to the College, and to the University community.
 Student societies also sponsor design competitions.
-For example, the College has design teams which design and build a steel bridge, a race car (Formula SAE), a Chem-E Car, rockets, robots, and more.
+For example, the College has design teams that design and build a steel bridge, a race car (Formula SAE), a Chem-E Car, rockets, robots, and more.
 These teams work together to prepare their design for regional and national competitions.

-Joining a student society or organization is an excellent way to meet peers and professors, become more engaged with your major, and gain early exposure to your future career through networking opportunities with industry professionals.
+Joining a student society or organization is a great way to meet peers and professors, become more engaged with your major, and gain early exposure to your future career through networking opportunities with industry professionals.

 How does the Co-op Program work?